-GC3 Cross-Registration and Withdrawal
+Consortium Cross-Registration and Withdrawal

-Chatfield students who are cross-registered for a class or classes offered by another Greater Cincinnati Collegiate Connection (GC3) institution must follow official withdrawal procedures at both Chatfield and the host institution.
+Chatfield students who are cross-registered for a class or classes offered by another Greater Cincinnati Collegiate Connection (GC3) or Online Consortium of Colleges and Universities (OCICU) institution must follow official withdrawal procedures at both Chatfield and the host institution.
 Since Chatfield is billing the student in such cases, refunds and adjustments to financial aid will be calculated according to Chatfield's procedures.
 If the student initiates withdrawal procedures at the two schools on different dates, the earlier of the two dates will be used as the basis for refunds.